Business

 Paisley: September & January**

-Whether you are waiting on results or already have them, you can get ahead by registering your interest now.
-You can also check out our Clearing webpage where you can search our courses in Clearing, hear from our students and get all the University Clearing info you need.
+UWS is now open for Clearing 2026.
+If you already have your results use our application form and if you are still waiting on results you can register your interest below.
+You can also check out our Clearing hub where you can search our courses, hear from our students and get all the Clearing information and guidance you need.

-Developed in alignment with the needs of modern organisations in the private, public and tertiary sectors, the BA (Hons) Business prepares students for a wide range of careers requiring business acumen and expertise, including the evolving nature and impact of AI in contemporary organisations.
+The BA (Hons) Business is developed in alignment with the needs of modern organisations in the private, public and tertiary sectors.
+The degree prepares students for a wide range of careers requiring business acumen and expertise, including the evolving nature and impact of AI in contemporary organisations.

 The degree cuts across business, management and organisation studies disciplines, including marketing, human resources, entrepreneurship, sustainability, strategy and leadership to foster development of broad knowledge that prepares students for a wide range of careers.
 Whether your career aspirations lie in business, government or the charitable sector, the BA (Hons) Business will help you take them head on and with confidence.